MANEUVERED FOR A MISSION

-Is it not odd that we take the glimpse of our dream but it’s not what we imagined?
+Is it not odd that we take a glimpse of our dream but it’s not what we imagined?

 In the maneuvering process, we cannot understand why He allows all of these painful events to happen.

-In a dream, Joseph saw himself up but ended to be at the bottom.
+In a dream, Joseph saw himself up but tended to be at the bottom.
 He saw his brothers down but now he was looking up to them.

 God may give us a dream that we are there but how to be there is a mystery.